manuelboldrer/Time-inverted_Kuramoto/README.md

 # Time-inverted_Kuramoto

-The algorithms implemented in this repository were used to generate part of the simulation results in the following paper:
+The algorithms implemented in this repository were used to generate part of the simulation results in the following papers:

 [1] Boldrer, M., Riz, F., Pasqualetti, F., Palopoli, L., & Fontanelli, D. (2021, December).
  Time-inverted Kuramoto dynamics for κ-clustered circle coverage.